CPRO-Session1/Assignment4/README.md

 ## Objectives

-To gain a solid understanding of
+To gain a solid understanding of arrays and strings.

 ### Part 1